wallarm/product-documentation/docs/latest/updating-migrating/older-versions/cloud-image.md

     We only changed the names of the directives, their logic remains the same.
 Directives with former names will be deprecated soon, so you are recommended to rename them before.
 1. [Migrate](../migrate-ip-lists-to-node-3.md) whitelist and blacklist configuration from previous Wallarm node version to 3.6.
-1. If the page `&/usr/share/nginx/html/wallarm_blocked.html` is returned to blocked requests, [copy and customize](../../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-default-blocking-page) its new version.
+1. If the page `&/usr/share/nginx/html/wallarm_blocked.html` is returned to blocked requests, [copy and customize](../../admin-en/configuration-guides/configure-block-page-and-code.md#customizing-sample-blocking-page) its new version.

-      In new node versions, the Wallarm blocking page has [been changed](what-is-new.md#new-blocking-page).
+      In the new node version, the Wallarm sample blocking page has [been changed](what-is-new.md#new-blocking-page).
 The logo and support email on the page are now empty by default.
 1. Restart NGINX to apply the settings:

     ```bash